wipoi/GWAS-assignment/README.md

 > In this block, GWAS is performed using *Multiple Locus Mixed Linear Model* (*MLMM* model) which takes as covariates associated markers.
 >
 > This model produced six output files:
-> -*GAPIT.Genotype.Density_R_sqaure*: empty, not given.
+> -*GAPIT.Genotype.Density_R_sqaure*:  graphs of correlations and relations between distance and markers (density).
 > -*GAPIT.Genotype.PCA*, *GAPIT.Genotype.PCA_2D* and *GAPIT.Genotype.PCA_3D* which are the *.csv* PCA data file and the corresponding PCA graphs in 2D (2 PCs)  and 3D (3PCs).
 > -*GAPIT.Genotype.PCA_eigenvalues* and *GAPIT.Genotype.PCA_eigenValue*, the *.csv* data file associated with the eigenValue of the principal components (PCs) of the PCA and the corresponding graph.
->
-> The differences can't be observed here as the data file containing SNPs and P-values have not been generated due to the error.

 ### GWAS using *FarmCPU* model
 > In this block, GWAS is performed using *Fixed and random model Circulating Probability Unification* (*FarmCPU* model).
 This model aimed to correct for false-positives and cofounding between markers and cofactors.
 More informations are available in *"Iterative Usage of Fixed and Random Effect Models for
 Powerful and Efficient Genome-Wide Association Studies", Liu et al., PLOS Genetics (2016)*.
 >
 > This model also generates six output files:
-> -*GAPIT.Genotype.Density_R_sqaure*: empty, not given.
+> -*GAPIT.Genotype.Density_R_sqaure*: graphs of correlations and relations between distance and markers (density).
 > -*GAPIT.Genotype.PCA*, *GAPIT.Genotype.PCA_2D* and *GAPIT.Genotype.PCA_3D* which are the *.csv* PCA data file and the corresponding PCA graphs in 2D (2 PCs)  and 3D (3PCs).
 > -*GAPIT.Genotype.PCA_eigenvalues* and *GAPIT.Genotype.PCA_eigenValue*, the *.csv* data file associated with the eigenValue of the principal components (PCs) of the PCA and the corresponding graph.
->
-> The differences can't be observed here as the data file containing SNPs and P-values have not been generated due to the error.